 Playing competitive esports games and earning crypto is quite accessible nowadays.
 However, traditionally esports, playing games for a living, is only available to the very best.
 Everybody else just plays games online, competitively or not.
 When a professional gamer wins a tournament, they often need to wait before they receive their prize money.
 Esports gaming platforms that tap into crypto and blockchain technology completely change that.
 Every gamer can start playing to win money, while payments happen instantly.

 Games like Axie Infinity, League of Kingdoms and Alien Worlds offer play-to-earn mechanics that are a bit more friendly.
 However, we’re talking about being competitive here: esports.
 It’s a different type of play-to-earn, as there’s often a sign-up payment involved as well.

 In this article we take a look at games or gaming platforms that tap into this new growth sector for esports.
 Very often these platforms require an initial sign-up fee before joining a tournament or match.
-This fee becomes part of the prize pool.
-Keep in mind that this is not gambling.
-It’s skill-based.
+This fee becomes part of the prize pool and is skill-based.
 The list below is in alphabetical order.

 Chain Games is an esports gaming service that adds an extra crypto layer to already popular games.
 Special servers can only be accessed by paying CHAIN tokens.
 At the end of each match the rewards go to the best players.
 Chain Games also announced support for Atari’s ATRI token.
 They launched their product last year and integrated it into Call of Duty Warzone.
 Recently they announced support for Fortnite, while other games like Madden NFL, Counter-Strike and FIFA will be added soon.
 Chain Games only works with PC games though. – official website